 Food, drinks, comfy seating, and a large-screen TV: Is that all you need for a memorable football party?
 Maybe not.
 What you need is a way to keep everyone engaged even when commercials are on or you have guests who love the company but not the game.
 Plus, if you want to pregame it with a tailgate party beforehand, you need a way to turn your party from average to epic.

 The solution is football party games (and fun prizes to go along with them).
-These are short games that can fit seamlessly into the pre-game, run alongside the commercials, take place during halftime, add to the post-game party fun, or in some cases, be played right along with the big game on the television screen.
+These are fun activities that can fit seamlessly into the pre-game, run alongside the commercials, take place during halftime, add to the post-game party fun, or in some cases, be played right along with the big game on the television screen.
 Here are a few creative and interactive football party games designed to engage anyone you might invite to your next gathering.

 Hold a football party cook off.